CCao666/Telco-Churn-Prediction-MLflow/README.md

 AUC was used to confirm separability, while F1 served as the primary selection criterion.

-### 4️⃣ Threshold Tuning
+### 4️⃣ Operating Threshold Selection

-Instead of relying on the default 0.5 cutoff, the classification threshold was optimized to:

-**0.51**

-This operating point balances:

-- High recall → revenue protection
-- Controlled precision → retention cost management
+Rather than assuming the default 0.5 cutoff is optimal, predicted probabilities were evaluated across thresholds to identify the best operating point.

+The selected threshold (~0.5) maximized F1 under class-weighted training, confirming that the model’s optimal decision boundary aligns closely with the default midpoint.

 ![Threshold Adjustment](assets/OptimizedThreshold.png)